Insentra/user-guide/README.md

-# User guide for GitHub
+# Quick Start Guide for GitHub
 This is a resource for information about using GitHub within Insentra, useful links for learning about GitHub and recommended tools.
 This guide is not intended to be a complete user guide but will contain useful information on getting up and running quickly for anyone new to Git and GitHub.

 ## About GitHub